clausqr/qrsim2/readme.md

 ##Visualization with Flightgear

-The last block allows for Flightgear visualization, see [Flightgear-QUADLSE-Model](https://github.com/clausqr/Flightgear-QUADLSE-Model) for a nice UAV model to use with Flightgear
+The last block allows for Flightgear visualization, see [Flightgear-QUADLSE-Model](https://github.com/clausqr/Flightgear-QUADLSE-Model) for a nice UAV model to use with Flightgear.
+Otherwise it's straightforward.

 ##Structure